Dining on the Sea Princess, what is cruise food really like? An in depth look at the food served on Princess Cruises’ Sea Princess.

 Food isn’t the only aspect to a meal, the food on the Sea Princess is great, but it is the staff that made our many meals, meals to remember.

 The above photos were taken during our 10 day cruise around Papua New Guinea.
-To read a day by day account of our experience, please click here.
+You can also read a day by day account of our Princess cruise experience.